-Numerous structural properties have been proposed for polynomial-time complexity classes, including $\p$ (deterministic polynomial-time class) and $\np$ (nondeterministic polynomial-time class), and have been studied to understand their characteristics.
-Many of those properties, which are important on their own light, have arisen naturally in a context of answering long-unsettled questions, such as the $\p=?\np$ question (see, \eg \cite{BDG88} for these properties).
-To scale the complexity of context-free languages, we wish to target two well-known structural properties---{\em immunity} and {\em pseudorandomness}---which have been studied since the 1940s in computational complexity theory and computational cryptography.
+Up to now, numerous structural properties have been proposed for polynomial-time complexity classes, such as $\p$ (deterministic polynomial-time class) and $\np$ (nondeterministic polynomial-time class), and have been studied to understand their behaviors and also characteristics.
+Many of those properties have arisen naturally in a context of answering long-unsettled questions, including the famous $\p=?\np$ question (see, \eg \cite{BDG88} for those properties).
+To measure the complexity of each context-free language, we intend to target two well-known structural properties---{\em immunity} and {\em pseudorandomness}---which have been studied since the 1940s in computational complexity theory and computational cryptography.
 These two properties are known to be closely related.
 In this paper, we shall spotlight them within a framework of formal language theory.
-Our approach may differ from standard ones in a setting of polynomial-time bounded computation.
+This framework makes it possible to prove many properties (such as the existence of $\cfl$-immune languages), without any unproven assumption or any relativization, by taking approaches that are quite different from standard ones in a setting of polynomial-time bounded computation.

-In the first part of this paper (Sections \ref{sec:immunity-notion}--\ref{sec:p-dense-immune}), our special attention goes to languages that have only computationally ``hard'' non-trivial subsets.
+In the first part of this paper (Sections \ref{sec:immunity-notion}--\ref{sec:p-dense-immune}), our special attention goes to languages that have only ``computationally-hard'' non-trivial subsets.
 Those languages, known as {\em immune} languages and {\em simple} languages, naturally possess high complexity.
-Given a fixed family $\CC$ of languages, an infinite language is called {\em $\CC$-immune} if it has no infinite subset in $\CC$, and a {\em $\CC$-simple} language is an infinite language in $\CC$ whose complement is $\CC$-immune.
+Formally, given a fixed family $\CC$ of languages, an infinite language is {\em $\CC$-immune} if it has no infinite subset in $\CC$, and a {\em $\CC$-simple} language is an infinite language in $\CC$ whose complement is $\CC$-immune.
 Significantly, the $\CC$-immunity satisfies a {\em self-exclusion property}: $\CC$ cannot be $\CC$-immune.
 Notice that the notion of simplicity has played a key role in the theory of $\np$-completeness (see, \eg \cite{BDG88}).
-In addition, a language is {\em $\CC$-bi-immune} if its complement and itself are both $\CC$-immune.
+In addition, a language is called {\em $\CC$-bi-immune} if its complement and itself are both $\CC$-immune.